RemiVine/academic-kickstart-1/content/extra_materials/Statistics/_index.md

     weight: 1
 ---

-#### Here I share some materials (lectures, extra notes, exercices, exams) about statistics for students in social sciences, most of the material is intuitive and aims to give intuitions behind concepts.
+I make some materials (lectures, extra notes, exercices, exams) about statistics for students in social sciences available here.
+Most of the material is intuitive and aims to give intuitions behind concepts.
+I always value constructive feedback on this material, so feel free to reach out through my contact address.